Zeffix is an antiviral drug.

 Interaction

-The probability of metabolic interaction of lamivudine with other drugs is low due to limited metabolism, low degree of binding to plasma proteins and excretion of the drug mainly by the kidneys in unchanged form.
+The likelihood of metabolic interaction of lamivudine with other drugs is low due to limited metabolism, low degree of binding to plasma proteins and excretion of the drug mainly by the kidneys in unchanged form.

 Overdose